About the Project

-The Bethlehem Project facilitates accessible citizenship assistance through a three step process that targets legal permanent residents of low to moderate income at their workplace.
+The Bethlehem Project facilitates accessible citizenship assistance through a two step process that targets legal permanent residents of low to moderate income at their workplace.

-- Workshops will be held during breaks or before/after work hours.
+- Workshops are held during breaks or before/after work hours.

 Citizenship Application Sessions

-- Next, employees will be invited to an application workshop at the worksite or offsite.
+- Next, employees are invited to an Application Session at the worksite or offsite.

-- Receive in-person assistance for further determining eligibility and completing the application.
+- Employees receive one-on-one assistance to further determine eligibility and complete the application.

-- To pass the naturalization test, immigrants must possess a basic knowledge of U.S. history and the U.S. Constitution (and the ability to read, understand and answer questions in English).
+- In order to pass the naturalization test, immigrants must possess a basic knowledge of U.S. history and proficiency in English.